neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 To ensure the new feature works correctly, the following tests will be conducted:
 * Unit Testing: Verify that the `getTags` function correctly handles the creation of new tags, removal of duplicates, and retrieval of existing tags.
 * Endpoint Testing: Test the `getTagByName` endpoint to ensure it accurately returns the correct tag data based on the provided name.
 * Integration Testing: Validate the interaction between the updated `getTags` function and the `addQuestion` endpoint to ensure the entire process of tag retrieval and creation functions smoothly.

+Grading for implementation tasks:
+* Update `getTags`: 4 points
+* Add `getTagByName`: 4 points
+* Testing: 2 points

 ### Task 3: Implement Sorting by Most Views
 As part of this task, you will be working on a function to retrieve questions based on their view count.
 You are provided with the `getQuestionsByOrder` function which is currently designed to fetch questions from a database and sort them based on the specified order.
 The function currently supports fetching active, unanswered, and newest questions.
 Your task is to implement the logic for fetching the most viewed questions.